rushi231/E-Commerce-Product-Page/ecommerce-product-page-main/ecommerce-product-page-main/README.md

 ## Where to find everything

-Your task is to build out the project to the designs inside the `/design` folder.
-You will find both a mobile and a desktop version of the design.
+Everything is built out the project to the designs inside the `/design` folder.

 The designs are in JPG static format.
-Using JPGs will mean that you'll need to use your best judgment for styles such as `font-size`, `padding` and `margin`.

 You will find all the required assets in the `/images` folder.
 The assets are already optimized.

-There is also a `style-guide.md` file containing the information you'll need, such as color palette and fonts.